‘The Bungles’ no more: Super Bowl-bound Bengals bring hope to long-suffering Cincinnati

 The Bengals are quickly emerging as fan favorites to beat the Los Angeles Rams on Sunday, even though the Las Vegas oddsmakers disagree — they have the Rams as a nearly five-point favorite.
 After the Bengals’ unlikely run, their devoted fan base — which stuck with them even during the worst times — deserves its first Super Bowl win, the thinking goes.

 The contrast between the teams couldn’t be more striking.
-The itinerant Rams play before celebrities like Jay-Z and Kendrick Lamar while their moneyed fans sip at the champagne bar in the brand-new SoFi stadium.
+The itinerant Rams play before celebrities like Jay-Z and Kendrick Lamar while their moneyed fans sip at the champagne bar in the new SoFi stadium.
 Bengals fans, who have been cheering for their hometown team since 1968, guzzle beer and eat Cincinnati chili while singing along to Guns N’ Roses “Welcome to the Jungle,” their de facto anthem.

 “It’s the gritty underdogs going out to L.A. to take these pretty boys out,” said Grant, who runs a bar, art gallery and barbershop in town.
 He’s been wearing his “Ohio Against the World” jacket all week.
 “Bengals fans have been Bengals fans forever.
 The Rams just got there two days ago.”
 (Actually the team returned to L.A. in 2016, but you see his point.)